hypn05/interview/Content/Auth.md

 * The Service Provider verifies the SAML Assertion, extracts the user identity from it, assigns correct permissions for the Client and then logs him in to the service

 ![SAML](SAML_flow-768x509.jpg)

+#### Cons

+All done.
+Note that the SP never processed or even saw the Client’s credentials.
+Here we succeeded logging in with two redirects.
+The rude awakening comes when we want to move from a web application to a native one, such as a mobile app.

+The devil lies within the step 6.
+There are two ways the IdP can redirect the Client back to the SP: HTTP Redirect and HTTP POST.
+The first one is not recommended, since the length of the HTTP Redirect URL is limited, and there is no standard telling what exactly is the maximum length.
+The second way avoids data size issues, but is very archaic to use.
+Either the user has to click a button to submit the POST form, or it has to be automated using JavaScript.
+This isn’t that big of a problem when dealing with web applications, but on a mobile application the authentication would simply fail, as the applications do not have access to the POST data and for a good reason.

 ## The OAuth workflow
 Critically, OAuth doesn’t assume that the Client is a web browser.